w3f/polkadot-spec/docs/sect-block-production.md

 A block producer aiming to produce a block during ${\mathcal{{E}}}_{{n}}$ should run \<algo-block-production-lottery\>\> to identify the slots it is awarded.
 These are the slots during which the block producer is allowed to build a block.
 The ${s}{k}$ is the block producer lottery secret key and ${n}$ is the index of the epoch for whose slots the block producer is running the lottery.

-In order to ensure consistent block production, BABE uses secondary slots in case no authority won the (primary) block production lottery.
-Unlike the lottery, secondary slot assignees are know upfront publically ([Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots)).
+In order to ensure consistent block production, BABE uses secondary slots in case no authority wins the (primary) block production lottery.
+Unlike the lottery, secondary slot assignees are known upfront publically ([Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots)).
 The Runtime provides information on how or if secondary slots are executed ([Section -sec-num-ref-](chap-runtime-api#sect-rte-babeapi-epoch)), explained further in [Definition -def-num-ref-](sect-block-production#defn-babe-secondary-slots).

 ###### Definition -def-num- BABE Constant {#defn-babe-constant}
 :::definition